 The Committee as a whole must have the expertise and experience required for the performance of the duties and responsibilities of the Committee.
 Without limiting the applicable requirements, desirable qualifications for Committee members include appropriate understanding of accounting practices and financial reporting gained through education or experience in performing or overseeing related functions.
 At least one Committee member must have competence in accounting or auditing and the Committee members as a whole must have competence relevant to one or several of the sectors in which Anora operates.

 According to its Charter, the Audit Committee assists the Board in fulfilling its oversight responsibilities of Anora’s financial reporting process and in monitoring the statutory audit of the company and assists the Board in its oversight of matters pertaining to financial reporting, internal control, internal audit and risk management, and by making proposals on such matters to the Board.

 In addition, the duties of the Audit Committee include preparatory work on the decision on electing the auditor, the evaluation of the independence of the auditor, particularly the provision of related services to Anora and carrying out other tasks assigned to it by the Board.
 Among its other duties, the Audit Committee monitors the efficiency of the system of internal control and risk management, and the audit process.

-The members of the Audit Committee are: Jyrki Mäki-Kala (chair), Tiina Lencioni, Torsten Steenholt and Sanna Suvanto-Harsaae.
+The members of the Audit Committee are: Jyrki Mäki-Kala (chair), Christer Kjos, Annareetta Lumme-Timonen and Torsten Steenholt.